-If any visitor is called to order by the Chairperson and thereafter again acts in breach of this Rule, the Chairperson may order him or her them to leave the gallery and may request a member of Victoria Police to remove that person if the meeting is in person or to remove them electronically if it is a full virtual meeting.
+If any visitor is called to order by the Chairperson and thereafter again acts in breach of this Rule, the Chairperson may order him or her to leave the gallery.

 A person must not refuse or neglect to leave a meeting when ordered to do so under this clause.